kubernetes/community/contributors/design-proposals/runas-groupid.md

 - `FSGroup` and `SupplementalGroups` will continue to have their old meanings and would be untouched.
 - The `RunAsGroup` In the SecurityContext will override the `RunAsGroup` in the PodSecurityContext.
-- If no RunAsGroup Is provided in the PodSecurityContext and SecurityContext, the Group provided In the Docker image will be used.
+- If no RunAsGroup is provided in the PodSecurityContext and SecurityContext, the Group provided In the Docker image will be used.
-- If no RunAsGroup Is provided in the PodSecurityContext and SecurityContext, and none in the image, the contaIner will run with primary Group as root(0).
+- If no RunAsGroup is provided in the PodSecurityContext and SecurityContext, and none in the image, the container will run with primary Group as root(0).

 ## PodSecurityPolicy

-PodSecurItyPolicy defines strategies or conditions that a pod must run with in order to be accepted Into the system.
+PodSecurityPolicy defines strategies or conditions that a pod must run with in order to be accepted into the system.
 Two of the relevant strategies are RunAsUser and SupplementalGroups.
 We introduce a new strategy called RunAsGroup which will support the following options:-
 - MustRunAs
 - MustRunAsNonRoot